19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Charm Monster.md

 | Range    | 120 feet                                                                     |
 | Domains  | [Air](../../Spell%20Domains/Air.md), [Water](../../Spell%20Domains/Water.md) |

-Your magically charm one creature who is [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 3 or less that you can see within range.
+Your magically charm one creature that you can see within range.

 They are compelled to see you as a close friend for the duration.
 If they already harbor friendly feelings toward you, they remain relatively unchanged.